Writing Recursive Functions: Using Arguments and the Return Statement

 We want successive calls to:

-• add nodes to our current path and
+- add nodes to our current

-• add root-to-leaf paths to all_paths
+and - add root-to-leaf paths to

-so path and all_paths are arguments
+so path

 # successive calls "see" path and all_paths